ellen-lu/monetary-policy/README.md

 # monetary-policy
 Working code for Monetary Policy paper with Giri Parameswaran and Carola Binder.
 The 'rrm' folder contains the data from Riboni and Ruge-Murcia's paper, *Monetary Policy by Committee: Consensus, Chairman Dominance, or Simple Majority?*.
+The ipython notebook file 'rrm_main' contains the most recently updated code, and references both papers linked to in this repo.
+Both papers are still in progress.